 There are rules to this, if you can see past the wigs, jigs and high kicks…

-The World is a big place, but starting today the Worlds, the 44th Irish Dancing World Championships, will descend on the capital.
+The Worlds is the 44th Irish Dancing World Championships.
 Expect to see wigs, wigs, and more wigs, bling, diamantes, excessive make-up, various shades of orange, tap dancing on the streets, and inappropriate clothing i.e. half-dressed competitors in London’s Hilton Metropole.
 Big Fat Gypsy meets beauty pageant.

 It’s a multi-million pound industry with the organisers, An Coimisiun le Rinci Gaelacha, anticipating between 15,000-20,000 visiting the city over Easter 2014.